Bristol BD-16 Dreadnought 6-String Acoustic Guitar

 This vintage-inspired bracing complements its dreadnought body, resulting in improved punch and projection.
 The body follows the familiar tonewood combination of using spruce for the top and mahogany for the back and sides, albeit utilizing laminate to keep the price low.

-Finally, it has a mahogany neck with a slim profile and adjustable truss rod, with the aim of making your fretting hand more comfortable, a common theme in most guitars that are meant for beginners.
+It has a mahogany neck with a slim profile and adjustable truss rod, with the aim of making your fretting hand more comfortable, a common theme in most guitars that are meant for beginners.

 - Body Shape: Dreadnought